- INVESTORS

 Management and comments for the year

 Price movements on raw materials, input goods and services can be managed in several ways.
-SCA has an integrated value chain with a high degree of self-sufficiency in wood, energy and logistics, which contributes to risk reduction.
-SCA is Europe’s largest private forest owner and in 2023, 58% of SCA’s wood raw material need was sourced from its own forests and chips from its own sawmills.
+SCA has an integrated value chain with a high degree of self-sufficiency in wood raw material, energy and logistics, which contributes to risk reduction.
+SCA is Europe’s largest private forest owner and in 2024, approximately 60% of SCA’s wood raw material need was sourced from its own forests and chips from its own sawmills.

 Transport expenses account for a large share of SCA’s cost base.
 Use of SCA’s own logistics operations enables the system to be optimized and risks minimized.
 In addition, the risk is minimized through investments, together with partners, in the production of liquid biofuel.
 SCA also works actively to reduce cost risk by renegotiating contracts, identifying new suppliers or replacing input goods and services where prices have risen.